baasbox/docs/SDK/iOS/ios_sdk.rst

 				}
 	        }];

-The ``saveObject:completion:`` automatically manages if an object is "new" (non yet saved on the back end) or simply needs to be updated.
-In both cases in will return a new instance that you can manipulate within the block.
+The ``saveObject:completion:`` automatically manages if an object is "new" (not yet saved on the back end) or simply needs to be updated.
+In both cases it will return a new instance that you can manipulate within the block.

 Deleting an object
 ------------------